ligato/docs/docs/api/api-vpp-agent.md

 ---

-This section describes the REST APIs exposed by the VPP agent.
+This section describes the REST APIs supported by the VPP agent.

 ---